yoratoni/nfts-generator/README.md

 ## File Utils:
 Inside the [file_utils.py](libs/utils/file_utils.py) file, there's a function called `mix_nfts()`, this function allows to take all the NFTs inside one directory (by default, the function checks the `dist` directory) and mix them with the `random.shuffle()` function, after that, all the NFTs are renamed with a simple number starting from 1.

-This function is used for the final collection (more precisely for OpenSea), it sorts / renames the NFTs randomly so they're not in order when uploaded with a bot or something like that on OpenSea.
+This function is used for the final collection (more precisely for OpenSea), it sorts/renames the NFTs randomly so they're not in order when uploaded with a bot or something like that on OpenSea.

 ## Metadata generation: